rajp152k/rajp152k.github.io/content/post/conciser.md

-I hypothesize that the act of enforcing a common implicit representation for my speech and my writing will better enrich the way I think : for I anticipate the waves of my mind when I craft a sentence, and practice intuitively surfing them when I to navigate a conversation a certain way.
+I hypothesize that the act of enforcing a common implicit representation for my speech and my writing will better enrich the way I think : for I anticipate the waves of my mind when crafting a sentence, and practice intuitively surfing them when navigating a conversation a certain way.

 This in turn should help me be a better thinker, writer and conversationalist.

-Descriptiveness isn't inherently bad but it does pull away precious attention from the crux of what you wish to convey.

 On to the pragmatics of accelerating this intent into consequences, I'll be writing more often than usual and would keep it slightly aloof